soyhyoj/soyhyoj/README.md

 <!--
 **soyhyoj/soyhyoj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-🔭 Former lab geek who used to study how brain works.
-Currently, looking for behavioral patterns to analyze.
+🔭 Former :woman_scientist:, current :woman_technologist: looking for behavioral patterns to analyze

 :pencil2: Python, R, SQL